sweetnight07/OptiMed/README.md

 - Deterministic Outputs: Implement Few Shot Learning (FSL)
 - Tokenize the Documents:
 - HAVE DIFFERENT PROMPTING TECHNIQUES FOR DIFFERENT AGENTS
+- Efficient Searching: Implementing A Caching System and Switch To Google But Search API Cost Money